-We had snow over the weekend so we were worried that our train would be cancelled but it all turned out fine.
+On this trip we were a little bit worried as we had snow over the weekend so thought our train would be cancelled but it all turned out fine.

 When we got to London Victoria on the side where the trains come and go to places in Sussex.
 We took the first left to go towards the coach station and like magic, a taxi pulled up.
 We got straight in and went to the hospital.

 Once mum was done in her appointment, we took a little wonder down Fulham Road trying to get a taxi, they seemed to be few and few between until the best taxi driver I have ever had pulled up.
 He had a lovely big taxi like a minibus but the seats were behind him facing back and the back seats facing forward so there was a big space in the middle.
 We had a lovely chat and we asked him if he knew any pubs near the Imperial War Museum where we could get something to eat before we go in.
 He said he wasn’t sure about a pub with good food as a lot of the streets near the museums was just residential but he did know a brilliant little café that did a decent English breakfast.
 So he too us there and gave us directions to the Imperial War Museum which was a 2 minute walk down the road.